Crewe: Media

 Local news and television programmes are provided by BBC North West and ITV Granada.

+As of 2026, the independent and online-only Crewe Nub News is the town's largest media outlet, with over 50,000 weekly readers.

 The daily Sentinel and the weekly Crewe Chronicle newspapers, both Reach plc-owned, cover the town.
 Reach's CheshireLive is the digital news channel of the Crewe Chronicle and other Reach titles covering news across Cheshire, and has a section dedicated to Crewe news.

-The local radio station is The Cat Community Radio, broadcasting on 107.9FM from the Cheshire College South and West building covering the town along with Nantwich and other local settlements.
-Other radio stations that cover the area include BBC Radio Stoke, Hits Radio Staffordshire and Cheshire and Greatest Hits Radio Staffordshire & Cheshire (formerly Signal 1 and Signal 2 respectively) and Silk Radio from Macclesfield.
+Radio stations that cover the area include BBC Radio Stoke, Hits Radio Staffordshire and Cheshire and Greatest Hits Radio Staffordshire & Cheshire (formerly Signal 1 and Signal 2 respectively) and Silk Radio from Macclesfield, Blue Sky Radio, and local community radio station The Cat Community Radio, broadcasting from the Cheshire College South and West building covering the town along with Nantwich and other local settlements.